paris3200/WunderAPI/docs/index.rst

-WunderAPI Documentation
+Weather Documentation
 =====================================

-WunderAPI is a command line wrapper for the weather underground API that returns the information formatted for the terminal.
+Weather is a command line wrapper for the weather underground API that returns the information formatted for the terminal.
 The forecast are formatted in a table.